 This friendly, cosy pub has a lively atmosphere, and is just a couple of minutes walk from Southfields tube station, which makes it the perfect place to stop off after your commute.
 It also has a beer garden for those long summer evenings.
 Food comes highly recommended – try the ‘big fish and chips’ complete with devilled whitebait.
 Enjoyed by locals and visitors alike.

 A proper pub with a log fire and beautifully kept, cask-conditioned ales, this handsome Edwardian local has a bustling atmosphere and friendly staff.
 There’s plenty of freshly cooked, seasonal dishes on the menu, with a Michelin Guide recommendation to boot.
 As well as well-loved Sunday roasts, it also boasts a number of craft beers, plus an outside terrace for the summer months.

-Something of a local institution, The Telegraph is a county pub in the middle of a city, topped with a fantastic beer garden.
+Something of a local institution, The Telegraph will reopen in Autumn 2020.
 Set in the heart of Putney Heath – and just a 10-minute walk from Cambium – the extensive garden is the main draw, while the pub also has a number of separate dining and drinking areas.
 As well as the pub menu, there’s also Le Bistro du Telegraph serving classic French dishes every evening.

 A characterful pub with a spacious, leafy beer garden – complete with ping-pong table and pop-up gin bar – the Green Man is a locals’ pub with a villagey feel.
 Dating from around 1700, it’s said that highwaymen would stop at the pub before or after a duel on Putney Heath.
 Tables can be reserved outside if you want to be sure of getting the best spot.
 It’s around a 13-minute walk from Cambium, so not far if you’re looking for a place to drink or dine out with friends and family.